Frame the whole room first

 The audit can flag visible signs such as condensation-prone zones, patchy staining, or stuffy-looking corners.

-Use this route as the fast first pass, then move into the full audit for scores, findings, confidence, and ranked next steps together.
+Use this check as a quick first pass, then open the full audit for scores, findings, confidence levels, and ranked next steps together.

 What this mode isolates first